mubaidr/fl-Chrome-Extension-Local-Device-TCP/README.md

     event.data.target === 'bookingfor-extension-v900' &&
     event.data.type === 'RESULT'
   ) {
-    console.log('Result:', event.data.data) // in case of status check, this will log 'Result: ok' }
+    console.log('Result:', event.data.data) // in case of status check, this will log 'Result: 'OK''
+    // you need to handle responses here
+    // this is array of results for each command
+    // you can check if the command was successful or not based on "error" proeprty in the result }
 })
 ```